 “I can’t tell.”

-“This was Abbas’s stable.”
+“This is Abbas’s stable.”
+We walk on.
 This was “the logs.”
+He gestures to the land around us.
 I look for a sign, a cluster of palm trees or a stray dead palm trunk, something to prove that what he said is true.
 There is nothing.

 I never meant to stay away this long.
 For years I lived in the region, less than a three-hour flight away.
 I could go anytime, I thought.
 Then 2011 happened.
 And here, like so many places, demonstrators filled the streets, with the mood of the world on the side of the region’s protesters.
 In the pearl roundabout (called Pearl Square in western media outlets to conjure analogies to Egypt’s Tahrir) Bahrainis of all religions and ages took to the streets, calling for reform: a new constitution, the release of all political prisoners, the investigation of torture claims, freedom of expression, an independent judiciary, and an investigation into allegations of naturalizations for political reasons.
 What they notably did not call for was the fall of the regime.
 I watched along with the rest of the world, hopeful, elated.
 This change was many decades coming.